bloch-code/aws-bootcamp-cruddur-2023/journal/week1.md

 ![Notification Page](https://github.com/bloch-code/aws-bootcamp-cruddur-2023/blob/main/_docs/assets/Screenshot%202023-02-25%20at%2015.27.48.png)

 4. DynamoDB and Postgrate databases both have been set up correctly.

-container composer doers install everything as it should.
+Container composer does install everything as it should.

 ![Composer in action](https://github.com/bloch-code/aws-bootcamp-cruddur-2023/blob/main/_docs/assets/Screenshot%202023-02-25%20at%2016.39.07.png)